ChrisCooperPLT/ui-test/README.md

 - the UI itself, html structure, responsiveness, accessibility etc

 Please don't spend more than a few hours working on this.
 It does not matter if you cannot complete all the requirements, please substitute code for comments/explanation where applicable.
+If for some reason something doesn't work, don't worry too much about it but if you could let us know that would help!